ioRekz/reactorstrap/README.md

   It takes the selected component as props.
   We then inspect the object to find props.
-  We also fake render with bad props so we can guess the prop types from the message :/ and display revelant UI like checkbox for bools
+  We also fake render with bad props so we can guess the prop types from the message :/ and display revelant UI like checkbox for bools.
-  We could use gcanti/tcomb-react-bootstrap to read prop types but it would only work for react bootstrap
+  We could use gcanti/tcomb-react-bootstrap to read prop types but it would only work for react bootstrap.

 ## Libraries
 Use the new Facebook Immutable library with cursors for deep tree updaptes.
 That's a feature I missed from Om.
-It's not perfect but we can update deep in the tree quite elegantly
+We can update and render deep in the tree quite elegantly.